-NOTE: At this step, do not worry about the specifics of using a specific plane model with "custom" commands/datarefs.
+NOTE: At this step, do not worry about the details of using a specific plane model with "custom" commands/datarefs.

-If your cockpit can be configured using existing panels, instruments and modules, simply select all the necessary elements on the corresponding image maps and assign them to appropriate controller inputs/outputs (accordingly with your connection diagram, which one you could create before) .
-Then, place created data.cfg file into the SimVim plugin folder and go to step 2.
+If your cockpit can be configured using panels, instruments and modules presented in the configurator, simply select all the necessary elements on the corresponding image maps and assign them to the appropriate controller inputs/outputs (accordingly with your connection diagram, which you can create beforehand).
+Then, place the created data.cfg file into SimVim plugin folder and go to step 2.

 * of course, you can create the configuration at the same time with the table or even without the table and diagram, but having such a table will be useful for large cockpits, and especially as a table for custom assignments (see below) shared with other users on our SimVim Google Drive.

 Note: As our interactive part of the configurator (with image maps) will be growing, more mapped instruments and modules will be added, later any cockpit can be easily configured that way, because most planes have similar controls.

-Now, when your plane is loaded in X-Plane, you need to test every assigned input/output to be sure which are working as default, and which are not.
+Now, when your plane is loaded in X-Plane, you need to test every assigned input/output to be sure which of them are working as default, and which are not.

 If you have a standard X-Plane aircraft, most of freeware planes, or one of the custom aircrafts already supported by SimVimCockpit, that's it.
 Your cockpit will work as-is with the configuration you created.
 You can finish on this step and fly.